A priori estimates for the 3D compressible free-boundary Euler equations with surface tension in the case of a liquid: Energy estimates

 \section{Energy estimates}

 In this section we derive estimates for $v$, $R$, $v \cdot N$, and their time derivatives.

-\begin{assumption} Throughout this section, we suppose that the hypotheses of Lemma~\ref{L00} hold.
-Therefore, we make frequent use of the conclusions of this lemma without mentioning it every time.
+\begin{assumption}{\it Throughout this section, we suppose that the hypotheses of Lemma~\ref{L00} hold; we make frequent use of its conclusions without mentioning it every time.
 The reader is also reminded of (\ref{eta_dot}), which is often going to be used without mention as well.
-We assume further that $T$ is as in part (ix) of that lemma, and that $(v,q)$ are defined on $[0,T)$. \end{assumption}
+We assume further that $T$ is as in part (ix) of that lemma, and that $(v,q)$ are defined on $[0,T)$. } \end{assumption}

-\begin{notation} We use $\widetilde{\epsilon} $ to denote a small positive constant which may vary from expression to expression.
-Typically, $\widetilde{\epsilon}$ comes from choosing the time sufficiently small, from Lemma~\ref{L00}, or from the Cauchy inequality with epsilon.
-The important point to keep in mind, which can be easily verified in the expressions containing $\widetilde{\epsilon}$, is that once all estimates are obtained, we can fix $\widetilde{\epsilon}$ to be sufficiently small in order to close the estimates. \end{notation}
+\begin{notation} We use $\tilde{\epsilon} $ to denote a small positive constant which may vary from expression to expression.
+Typically, $\tilde{\epsilon}$ comes from choosing the time sufficiently small, from Lemma~\ref{L00}, or from the Cauchy inequality with epsilon.
+The important point to keep in mind, which can be easily verified in the expressions containing $\tilde{\epsilon}$, is that once all estimates are obtained, we can fix $\tilde{\epsilon}$ to be sufficiently small in order to close the estimates. \end{notation}

 \begin{notation} Recalling Notation \ref{notation_polynomial}, we denote